RichardOtter/RichardOtter.github.io/index.md

 ### [RootsMagic List all citations attached to a person: "ListCitationsForPersonID"](https://github.com/ricko2001/Genealogy-scripts/releases/tag/ListCitationsForPersonID_v1.1.0)

 A simple utility to list all of the source citations connected with a person.
 The user supplies a RIN/PersonID and all citations are listed alphabetically in a text file.\
-New v1.1 release includes citations attached to shared facts.
+New! &emsp; v1.1 release includes citations attached to shared facts.

 ### [RootsMagic Change Source for a Citation Utility: "ChangeSrcForCitation"](https://github.com/ricko2001/Genealogy-scripts/releases/tag/ChangeSrcForCitation_v1.0.0.0)